Archives & Museum Informatics

 last updated:

-David Bearman, Founding Partner of Archives & Museum Informatics in Toronto, consults for cultural institutions on information strategy.
-Since leaving the Smithsonian Institution (where he was Deputy Director of the Office of Information Resources Management) in 1986, Bearman has directed his own consulting firm which specializes in developing new business models and economic frameworks for archive and museum consortia, that take advantage of information technologies to rethink their approaches to management and delivery of cultural resources.
+David Bearman, Founding Partner of Archives & Museum Informatics in Toronto, consulted for cultural institutions on information strategy.
+Since leaving the Smithsonian Institution (where he was Deputy Director of the Office of Information Resources Management) in 1986, Bearman directed his own consulting firm which specialized in developing new business models and economic frameworks for archive and museum consortia, that take advantage of information technologies to rethink their approaches to management and delivery of cultural resources.

 He blogged, occasionally, here.